 7. What are some of your most unforgettable trades and trading moments?

-8. Name three traders (he/she doesn’t have to be famous) who have inspired you to continue trading currencies.
+8. Name three traders who have inspired you to continue trading currencies.
 Why are they helpful?

 9. Forex trading is not an easy business.
 What motivates you to continue trading when in a trading slump?

 In order to be successful in any business that you choose, you have to “Live and Breathe” it.
 By that I mean, you study and do extensive research.
 Show dedication and passion.
 Don’t lose your focus to win on a trade.
 Accept losses as part of the trading game.